Ha people

-The Ha, also called (Waha in Swahili) or Abaha, are a Bantu ethnic group found in Kigoma Region in northwestern Tanzania bordering Lake Tanganyika.
+The Ha, also called Abaha (Waha in Swahili), are a Bantu ethnic group found in Kigoma Region in northwestern Tanzania bordering Lake Tanganyika.
 In 2001, the Ha population was estimated to number between 1 and 1.5 million, making them one of the largest ethnic groups in ethnically diverse Tanzania.

 Their language is a Bantu language, and is called the Ha language, also called Kiha, Ikiha or Giha.
 It is closely related to the Kirundi and Kinyarwanda spoken in neighbouring Burundi and Rwanda, and belongs to the Niger-Congo family of languages.

 Society and culture

 The Ha people call the lake bordering the area they live in as Buha, and the region consists of grasslands and open woodlands.
 The Ha people share the northwestern part of Tanzania with the Sukuma, the Haya, the Zinza, the Hangaza and the Subi ethnic groups.

 The Ha people grow sorghum, millet, corn (maize), cassava, yams, peanuts and other crops.
 Wherever the tse tse fly problem is minor, the Ha people raise cattle, goats and other livestock that are highly valued in Ha society and gifted at marriage.
 In the northern parts of their territories, where the tse tse fly problem is significant, they hunt and gather honey.